iustin/corydalis/MANUAL.md

 * *processed* if we have both raw and processed outputs (sidecars optional)
 * *standalone* if we have a processed file but no raw file
-* *outdated* if we have both a raw and processed file, but based on some heuristics (currently time stamp) the processed file is older than the most recent changes to the raw or sidecar file
 * *orphaned* if we only have a sidecar file

 A sidecar file is what image processing programs generate to store